patilaja/Stock-Price-Prediction/README.md

 #### Conclusion:

-- X-axis of the graph shows the dates from 2002 through 2020 and the Y-axis shows the market closing price.

-- The graph in the blue color displays the close price history from year 2002 to year 2020.
+- The graph in the blue color displays the close price history from year 2000 to year 2020.
 The graph in the red represents the best fit linear equation for the known data.
 The graph in the green is the future predictions for next two years.

-- As we know linear regression line has positive slope means price will go up which is simply not realistic.
-Note that we have used only date as a feature to predict the stock price.
-A simple linear equation with first degree polynomial y = mx + c cannot realistically mimic the stock market behavior.

--JPM Closing price on 2022-12-09 would be around $98.57
+- JPM stock predicted closing price on 2022-12-09 is $99.75

 ### Polynomial Regression Model:
 - Polynomial regression fits a nonlinear relationship between the independent variable values and the corresponding conditional mean of the dependent variable.